temorymatine/many_to_many_practice/README.md

 - `Tourist#landmarks`
   - returns an **array** of all the landmarks for the given `Tourist`
 - `Tourist#visit_landmark(landmark)` should create a new trip for that tourist to the given landmark
+- `Tourist#never_visited` should return an array of all the landmarks this tourist has never traveled to

 #### Build out the following methods on the `Landmark` class